-While Minnesota can get icy and treacherous during the winter months, Big Bog has made sure to make a cozy and winter-friendly stay for its potential guests.
+While Minnesota can get icy and treacherous during the winter, Big Bog has made sure to make a cozy and winter-friendly stay for its potential guests.
 Summer activities include picnicking, swimming, birdwatching, fishing, and more.

 Big Bog visitors are encouraged to enjoy the nature around them, regardless of the season.
 Rustic, with the state’s natural beauty on full display year-round, Big Bog cannot be missed.